 Sustainable fashion and ethical fashion is the smarter choice and definitely something to keep in mind next time you want to buy a new item for your wardrobe.

 And a big applause to you for being interested in a topic that is beneficial for not only you but also the people and the world around you!
+If you want to start exploring different brands I suggest that you have a look at our “eco brand posts”.
+You might want to check out this one on sustainable eco knitwear or this one on sustainable jumpsuits!

 I hope you found the answer to your question “what is sustainable fashion”.
 If not, you are always welcome to write a comment below or send us an email!